elicortez/letmeaskaiforyou/README.md

 Parameters:
 - `q` - Your question (URL encoded)
 - `ai` - AI provider (`chatgpt`, `copilot`, `gemini`)
+- `iframe` - Set to `true` to prevent automatic redirect (for previews)

 When someone opens this link:
 - ✅ The animation plays automatically
 - ✅ The correct AI provider is pre-selected
 - ✅ They can click to go directly to the AI service
+- ✅ Step indicators show the typing and clicking progress

 ### 🎨 Customization